binaryage/blog/_posts/2013-12-31-the-fifth-year-of-binaryage.md

 TotalFinder is still generating a lot interest and support requests.
 As you can imagine I spend quite good chunk of my day helpinhg out on [binaryage forums](http://discuss.binaryage.com) and in our support email.
 I want to keep TotalFinder development on track and maybe introduce some new features if time allows.

-Also I'm still very much into Bitcoin, so I'm going to attend various conferences and hopefully I meet like-minded people and build something new with them.
+Also I'm still very much into Bitcoin, so I'm going to attend various conferences and hopefully I meet like-minded people and build something relevant.

 <div class="footnote">This post was written on May 7th, 2014 in Panama City.
 I promise the next report will be delivered on time :-)</div>